The Highland Seashore Project has produced a number of published materials over the life of the project.

 Online Identification Guides

-There are a number of guides and keys available online and for download produced by many agencies and funders.
-If you have a specific interest in any one interest or genera please see below.
+There are a number of guides and keys available online and for download.

 Key to main Polychaete families from the Natural History Museum.
 This key deals with only the main benthic families.

 The Big Seaweed Search Seaweeds are easy to find and occur all around the UK coastline.
-There are a staggering 650 seaweed species in the UK, around 7% of the world’s species, and they play a vital role in the functioning of the marine environment.
+There are a staggering 650 seaweed species in the UK, around 7% of the world’s species.

 Scientists think that the effects of climate change and the spread of invasive species are starting to have an effect on where they are found but they need more information to be sure.

 This is where you can help.
-Identify the seaweeds you spot on the UK's coast and tell us what you find.
+Identify the seaweeds you spot on the UK's coast and send the information to the Seaweed Search.
 This will help researchers from the British Phycological Society and Natural History Museum to find out what is happening to our seaweeds.

-Please find below a guide to Barnacle species, collated by Mike Kendall.
+Barnacle Guide, collated by Mike Kendall.
 Plymouth Marine Laboratory

 Seashore Life Posters